Top 30+ Celtic Symbols And Their Meanings

 Celtic Spiral symbol

-No less interesting is the pattern of eternal infinity, metaphysical and mystical search, spiritual hunger.
-It is depicted with spiral petals and has different modifications depending on the preferences of its wearer.
-This pattern refers to the constancy of harmony, persistent spiritual growth, the steadfastness of the body-spirit-consciousness triad.
-The central point of the spiral is a person’s place in space, the universe, his existence in the world.
-Thus, the Celts pointed to the beginning, the origin of man, and represented him in a huge world that is self-contained and integral and, therefore, self-sufficient.
+No less interesting is the pattern of eternal infinity, metaphysical and mystical search, and spiritual hunger.
+It is depicted in the form of spiral petals and has various modifications depending on the owner’s preferences.
+This pattern denotes the constancy of harmony, persistent spiritual growth, and stability of the triad “body-spirit-consciousness.”
+The central point of the spiral – the place of man in space, the universe, his existence in the world.
+Thus, the Celts pointed to the beginning, the origin of man, and represented him in the vast world, which is self-sufficient and integral, and thus self-sufficient.

 5 Shamrock (Clover)